deekshithh/docker_commands/README.md

 ```
 docker image pull nginx:1.11.9-alpine
 ```
+**image inspect** command displays detailed information on one or more images.
 ```
 docker image inspect nginx:latest
 ```
 #### Image layers

+A Docker image consists of several layers.
+Each layer corresponds to certain instructions in your Dockerfile.
+The following instructions create a layer: RUN, COPY, ADD.
+The other instructions will create intermediate layers and do not influence the size of your image.

 The command **docker history** shows the layers of changes made in a docker image.
 ```